MarcosConstantino2003/omarSolarSystem/README.md

 <a id="english"></a>
 ## 🇬🇧 English

-**Omar's Solar System** is an interactive 3D visualization experience built with Three.js and React.
+Interactive 3D visualization experience built with Three.js and React.
 The project renders our cosmic neighborhood directly in the browser, focusing on visual accuracy and the mathematical representation of orbital mechanics.

-### 🔭 Key Features
+###  Key Features
 * **Dynamic Orbital Physics:** Real-time simulation of planetary movement, calculating trajectories that factor in the actual eccentricity of the orbits.
 * **Accurate Scaling:** Planetary sizes are rendered to a relative scale to properly showcase the massive differences in volume across celestial bodies.
 * **Extended Celestial Bodies:** The system goes beyond the 8 major planets, including the rendering of major moons and dwarf planets.
 * **Interactive Exploration:** Fluid camera controls that allow the user to navigate through space, zoom in, and freely rotate around celestial bodies.

-### 🌐 Live Application
+###  Live Application
-Explore the interactive solar system here:
 **[https://omars-solar-system.vercel.app/](https://omars-solar-system.vercel.app/)**

 ### 🛠️ Tech Stack